 In March of 1973 the New Mexico Archeological Center's Remote Sensing Project was awarded a \$12,000 grant by the National Geographic Society.
+About half

-About half of this money was allocated to photogrammetric mapping of several of the major Chaco Canyon ruins.
+Figure 22 - The "gate" in the north wall of Pueblo Alto, Chaco Canyon National Monument. of this money was allocated to photogrammetric mapping of several of the major Chaco Canyon ruins.
 A large part of the other half was to be spent in support of an intensive roadway project planned by the Center for the summer of 1973.